microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/01_Set_up.md

 > What is **Azure AI Studio**?
 Azure AI Studio is designed for developers to build generative AI applications on an enterprise-grade platform.
 Developers can interact with their projects code-first via the Azure AI SDK, explore, build, test, and deploy AI models using cutting-edge tooling, and collaborate in a secure environment.
 The platform supports transforming proof of concepts into production-ready solutions with continuous monitoring and refinement.

 ## Sign in to Windows
-As a first step, login into the lab Virtual Machine by using these credentials:
+As a first step, login into the lab Virtual Machine using the following credentials:
-- Username: will already be set to Admin.
+- Username: already set to Admin.
 - Password: enter +++@lab.VirtualMachine(Win11Base23B-W11-22H2).Password+++ and click.

 > [!TIP]